Jed-Salmon/react-complete-guide-documentation/README.md

 - Authentication
 - NextJS

 *FYI - I split course chapters into how I best saw fit, i.e they are not listed in the same format as the course.
-Later chapters involved more note taking as I took this course after already knowing the basics of React.js.
-For this reason I simply followed through the starting chapters without making as many comments as I do in the later stages.*
+I condensed the starting chapters into the first project as I already knowing the basics of React.